UK Visa Bureau » UK Visas and Immigration » Visa changes scheduled for 2008

 Therefore, there will still be an appropriate visa class to fit accordingly to the current range viable candidates who wish to work or study in the UK.
 However, we anticipate that rather than each visa class having a distinct set of requirements and criteria, there will now be a universal points test with a different points requirement for each visa type.

-It is also anticipated that once the new points-based system is implemented, a key principle will be that all migrants will require a sponsor (except for highly skilled applicants applying under Tier 1).
-Sponsorship will be so important that we anticipate applicants for ALL tiers (except for Tier 1) will require a sponsor before they are even considered eligible for visa application.
+It was anticipated that once the new points-based system is implemented, a key principle will be that all migrants will require a sponsor (except for highly skilled applicants applying under Tier 1 and Tier 5 Youth Mobility applicants).

 Sponsorship licenses